KirillTregubov/SoundInsights/README.md

 ## License

-Distributed under the GNU GPLv3.
+All code in this repository is distributed under the GNU GPLv3 license.
 See [`LICENSE.txt`](https://github.com/KirillTregubov/csc302/blob/main/LICENSE) for more information.

 ## Maintainers